-3 class hours, 3 credits.
 After a detailed survey of Irish history from ancient myths to contemporary political, economic, and literary developments/realities, students delve into classics of Irish Literature by writers such as Yeats, Synge, O'Casey, Joyce, Friel, and Heaney.
 Readings for the course are supplemented with a variety of films dealing with Irish history and trips for Irish cultural enrichment.
-Prerequisite: HUMN 201 or HUMN 202.